Skip to main content

 function appendToPath(path, cell, isMove) {

-const d = path.getAttribute('d')!;
+const d = path.getAttribute('d');

 path.setAttribute('d', d + ` ${isMove ?
 'M' : 'L'}${cell[0]},${cell[1]}`);